 The recipient must hold a degree from Ball State University; however, this requirement may be waived if a qualified nominee has attended Ball State, receives a recommendation from the DAA committee and receives approval of two-thirds of the Alumni Council.

 A maximum of three Distinguished Alumni Awards may be awarded in any one year.
 The DAA committee is not compelled to award the maximum number annually.
-Members of the Alumni Council will not be eligible to receive the DAA during their term of service on the Council.
-Generally, alumni serving on constituent society boards are not eligible while serving on their respective boards.
+Members of the Alumni Council, alumni serving on constituent society boards, Board of Trustees, and Foundation Board members will not be eligible to receive the DAA while serving on their respective boards.

 To nominate an alumnus or alumna for the Distinguished Alumni award, please fill out an online nomination form or download a form to print and mail in.
 For more information, contact Debbie Linegar.